mherod/resharkercli/README.md

 git clone https://github.com/mherod/resharkercli.git && cd resharkercli && ./gradlew installBinary
 ```

-Then run `resharkercli` from your project directory
+Then run `resharkercli --help` from your project directory for a full list of options